LycheeOrg/LycheeOrg.github.io/docs/installation.md

 - Database
 - Session

 They are documented in the `.env.example` file, which may have been copied into your `.env`.
-They are also listed on the [configuration](configuration.html) page.
+They are also listed and explained on the [configuration](configuration.html) page.

 ##### Advanced Configuration (Dangerous)